rupurt/duckdb-airport-extension/docs/README.md

 }
 ```

-The GRPC header will not contain newlines, but the JSON has been reformatted for ease of comprehension.
+The `airport-duckdb-json-filters` header will not contain newlines, but the JSON has been reformatted in this document for ease of comprehension.

-It is up to the implementer of the GRPC server to use this header to apply optimizations.
+It is up to the implementer of the server to use this header to apply optimizations.
 The Airport DuckDB extension will still apply the filters to the result returned by the server.
 This means that the filter logic is purely advisory.
-If Arrow Flight servers implement the filtering logic server side it can unlock some impressive optimizations.
-The JSON schema of the serialized filter expressions is not guaranteed to remain unchanged across DuckDB versions.
+In the author's experience, if Arrow Flight servers implement the filtering logic server side it can unlock some impressive optimizations.
+The JSON schema of the serialized filter expressions is not guaranteed to remain unchanged across DuckDB versions, the serialization is performed by the DuckDB code.

+#### Projection Optimization

+The header `airport-duckdb-column-ids` will contain a comma-separated list of column indexes that are used in the query.
+The Arrow Flight server can return nulls for columns that are not requested.
+This can be used to reduce the amount of data that is transmitted in the response.

 ### Taking a Flight